ansible/ansible-lint/src/ansiblelint/rules/package_latest.md

 Setting `state` to `latest` not only installs software, it performs an update and installs additional packages.
 This can result in performance degradation or loss of service.
-If you do want to update packages to the latest version, you should also set the `update_only` parameter to `true` to avoid installing additional packages.
+If you do want to update packages to the latest version, you should also set the `update_only` or `only_upgrade` parameter to `true` based on package manager to avoid installing additional packages.

 ## Problematic Code